gchudov/cuetools.net/README.md

   * Install the required .NET development tools (currently .NET Framework 4.7 and .NET Core 2.0)
   * Install an appropriate Windows SDK version (e.g. 10.0.16299.0 or newer)
   * Install the Microsoft Visual Studio Installer Projects
-* Optional: Install [NASM](https://www.nasm.us/) and add it to your PATH.
-This is required for building the 32-bit flac plugin.
 * Open cuetools.net\CUETools\CUETools.sln
 * Select 'Any CPU' under 'Solution Platforms'
 * Build solution